Remove Dashboard Access

 • Choose your own redirect URL

-• Optionally display a message on the login screen
+• Display a message on the login screen so users know why they’re being redirected

-• You can limit Dashboard access to Admins only, Editors or above, Authors or above, or by selecting a capability.
-More information on WordPress’ default roles and capabilities can be found here: https://codex.wordpress.org/Roles_and_Capabilities
+You can restrict Dashboard access to Admins only, Editors or above, Authors or above, or by selecting a specific user capability.

 • Supply a message to display on the login screen.
 Leaving this blank disables the message.